-This document provides our organizing ideas and roadmap for 2022.
+This document provides our organizing ideas and roadmap for 2023.
 We call upon the leaders in the region and the breadth of experience we have in the Sacramento River Basin to advance these priorities.
-We continue to integrate fresh new ideas for water management into these priorities and we welcome additional partnerships to further explore and design a re-imagined water system and implementation of the various elements necessary for water and climate resilience.
+We continue to evolve and integrate fresh new ideas for water management into these priorities and we welcome additional partnerships to further explore and modernize our water system and implement these actions for water and climate resilience.
+The guiding principles and pillars for sustainable water management described at the end of this document provide a strong foundation and support for advancing water management in the region.

 Californians have built an amazing and highly managed water system.
-But this system is under strain as our values in California water continue to evolve and we face increasing recurrence of droughts, floods and fires.
+But this system is under strain as we vividly saw in 2022--as our values in California water continue to evolve and we face increasing recurrence of droughts, floods and fires.
 California's current population of 40 million will grow to 50 million by 2050.
 We have the most abundant agricultural bounty in the world, we are graced with a stunning landscape and related natural infrastructure, we are the 5th largest economy in the world, and people pursue endless recreational opportunities in every part of the state.
+We cannot take any of this for granted!
 Water is essential for all of these special features that define California.
 A balanced and contemplative approach that embraces and then enhances California's unique values in water is needed for this great state to continue to protect and enhance our communities, economy, and environment.

-Successful comprehensive water management planning by local water agencies in the Sacramento River Basin has set our region on a path toward future resiliency.
-To be sure, conservation is a way of life in the Sacramento River Basin and comprehensive efforts are already underway for sagacious and efficient water management that will serve as a solid foundation for water resources managers to integrate these ideas and the modern priorities described below into local and regional water management efforts.
+Continual improvement in comprehensive water management planning by local water agencies in the Sacramento River Basin is our essence and has set our region on a path toward resiliency.
+To be sure, conservation is a way of life in the Sacramento River Basin and comprehensive efforts continue for sagacious and efficient water management that will serve as a solid foundation for water resources managers to integrate these ideas and the modern priorities described below into local and regional water management efforts.
+Advancing a water portfolio creates an opportunity to modernize our system by examining our current system and then working hard to evolve this system to reflect California's values now and into the future.

-\ For purposes of this document, the Sacramento River Basin is the northern part of the Great Central Valley, which includes the watershed that drains into the Sacramento River upstream of the Delta.
+^{} For purposes of this document, the Sacramento River Basin is the northern part of the Great Central Valley, which includes the watershed that drains into the Sacramento River upstream of the Delta.
 The terms Sacramento River Basin, Sacramento Valley and Sacramento River Hydrologic Region are all used interchangeably and include the Valley floor, foothills, and headwaters, unless otherwise noted.
 See the Water District and Company Map.